The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Comparison with observations

 \subsection{Detection probabilities of simulated planets}

-To assess which of the simulated planets could be identified with current observational surveys, we constructed detection probability maps for TESS and CARMENES and performed a consistency check with a Kepler-based detection model.
-The maps are based on simplified signal-to-noise (SNR) formulations and serve as first-order estimates of survey sensitivities.
-They are shown in Figure \ref{fig:probabilitymaps}. \\\\ For TESS, we modeled detectability with a logistic function of the transit SNR ratio, using 7.3 as the threshold value and a steepness parameter of 1.0, following the criteria applied in the mission’s detection pipelines \citep[e.g.,][]{Christiansenetal2015, Sullivanetal2015}.
+To assess which of the simulated planets could be identified with current observational surveys, we constructed detection probability maps for TESS and CARMENES and performed a consistency check with a \textit{Kepler}-based detection model.
+The maps are based on simplified signal-to-noise ratio (S/N) formulations and serve as first-order estimates of survey sensitivities.
+They are shown in Fig. \ref{fig:probabilitymaps}.

+For TESS, we modeled detectability with a logistic function of the transit S/N, using 7.3 as the threshold value and a steepness parameter of 1.0, following the criteria applied in the mission’s detection pipelines \citep[e.g.,][]{Christiansenetal2015, Sullivanetal2015}.
 A cadence of 2 minutes and a representative photometric noise level of 2000 ppm were assumed for nearby mid-to-late M dwarfs \citep[values based on][]{Sullivanetal2015, Barclayetal2018}.
 In figure \ref{fig:probabilitymaps}, we present the resulting TESS detection map in the left panel.
 It shows that planets more massive than about 0.3M$_\oplus$ at ultra-short periods would likely be within TESS’ sensitivity range.
-Known USP systems observed by TESS are overplotted for comparison \citep{Gonzalezetal2022, Goffoetal2023, Petersonetal2023}, with missing masses calculated like above.
-Kepler probabilities were computed with the same procedure as TESS, using Kepler long-cadence noise and duty cycle \citep{DressingandCharbonneau2015, Christiansenetal2015}.
-However, the results are not shown as they are qualitatively similar. \\\\ For radial velocity detections, we modeled CARMENES' sensitivity by computing the expected RV semi-amplitude $K$ for circular, edge-on orbits and applying a smooth detection probability function (hyperbolic tangent) centered on a conservative SNR = 10.
-Instrumental performance was set to 3 m/s precision and 100 observations per target, representative of recent survey strategies \citep[e.g.,][]{Gonzalezetal2022, Ribasetal2023}.
-The CARMENES map, shown in the right panel of Figure \ref{fig:probabilitymaps}, demonstrates that the instrument is primarily sensitive to higher-mass planets.
-The low-mass USP planets produced in our simulations fall below its detection threshold.
-A known USP system confirmed with CARMENES, TOI-1238, is shown for reference \citep{Gonzalezetal2022}. \\\\ Overall, the comparison highlights the detection biases of current surveys.
-We see that TESS is generally sensitive to our simulated USP planets, whereas CARMENES is currently less likely to recover the low-mass short-period planets that dominate our synthetic populations.
-The known observed USP systems predominantly align with the high-probability regions of the detection maps, lending confidence to the robustness of our modeling approach.
-Having established which simulated planets are likely to be detectable with current surveys, we now turn to the orbital architectures of the systems they inhabit.
+Known USP systems observed by TESS are overplotted for comparison \citep{Gonzalezetal2022, Goffoetal2023, Petersonetal2023}, with missing masses calculated like above. \textit{Kepler} probabilities were computed with the same procedure as TESS, using \textit{Kepler} long-cadence noise and duty cycle \citep{DressingandCharbonneau2015, Christiansenetal2015}.
+However, the results are not shown as they are qualitatively similar.